Shepard/shopping-list/README.md

 ## TODO

+* Undo in the context menu by saving all previous states of the list.
 * Improve long press (get rid of delay by using touchstart/touchend without interferring with drag&drop).
 * Improve swiping elements out of the list (do any of the undocument options in Slip.js help?).
 * Multiple lists